Paris to Barcelona train

 When do bookings open?

-Bookings for Paris-Barcelona trains open up to 6 months before departure, but this varies and is often less.
-Bookings for dates immediately after the timetable change in mid-December typically open in October.
+Bookings for Paris-Barcelona trains open up to 6 months before departure, but this varies and can be less.
+Bookings for dates immediately after the timetable change in mid-December usually open in October.

 See TGV Duplex seat maps.
 Seat numbers 11-58 = lower deck, seats 61-128 = upper deck.
 Car 1 (= car 11 in the second TGV unit on a 2-unit train) is usually at the Paris end of the train, but this can't be guaranteed as the unit could enter service either way round.